aaronthefullstackengineer/base-blog-site/README.md

 # Base vanilla static site code
-This is base code for vanilla static sites.
+This is base code for blog sites